To give you a more complete picture of the medical education possibilities in Italy, I will briefly mention the private international medical schools.

-Here are some Private International Medical schools in Italy and their approximate tuition fees (as of 2014):
+Here are some private international medical schools, their approximate tuition fees (as of 2019), and their admission exams:

 Alex is a graduate of Harvey Medical course in English, taught in Pavia University and the founder of MEDschool.it.
 He currently pursuits his carrier in Ophthalmology and ophthalmic gene therapy research in Germany.

 Latest posts by Alex Ochakovski (Pavia) (see all)

 - 7 Proven Ways to Ace the IMAT: Free Online Webinar Event - July 27, 2019

 - Official IMAT 2018 Directive released (English) - June 14, 2018